 6. Bank fixed deposit (FD)

 A bank fixed deposit (FD) is a safe choice for investing in India for most of the peoples.
 Under the deposit insurance and credit guarantee corporation (DICGC) rules, each depositor in a bank is insured up to a maximum of Rs 1 lakh for both principal and interest amount of FD.
-As per the need, one may opt for monthly, quarterly, half-yearly, yearly or cumulative interest option in Fixed deposits.
+As per the need, one may opt for monthly, quarterly, half-yearly, yearly or cumulative interest options in Fixed deposits.
 The interest rate earned is taxable & added to one’s income, which will be taxed as per one’s income slab.

 7. Senior Citizens’ Saving Scheme (SCSS)